DiegoCoronel/ceylon-jboss-swarm/README.md

 # JBoss WildFly Swarm - Ceylon

-An example [WildFly Swarm][] service written in [Ceylon][], demonstrating the use of JPA and JAX-RS.
+An example [WildFly Swarm][] service written in [Ceylon][], demonstrating the use of JPA, CDI, and JAX-RS.

 This project is experimental and is being done for fun in my spare time.
 The project is based these [WildFly Swarm examples][].